CPCLab/molsim-ontology/documentation/SPARQL queries for molsim development.md

 SPARQL Queries can be used to check the ontology consistencies.
 In Protégé, the queries can be done via its SPARQL Query window.
-This is activated via *Window -> Tabs -> SPARQL* Query.
+This is activated via *Window -> Tabs -> SPARQL Query*.

 Here are some examples:

-1. *Get distinct Classes or Properties without rdfs:comment*
+1. Get distinct Classes or Properties without `rdfs:comment`.

 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>